 Shipper Frontline resumes dividend payments as oil tanker market booms

-The third-quarter dividend of $0.10 per share, its first since early 2017, follows a period of debt repayment and investment in vessels, as well as in scrubber systems that clean shipping exhaust.
+The third-quarter dividend of $0.10 per share, the first since early 2017, follows a period of debt repayment and investment in vessels, as well as in so-called scrubber systems that clean shipping exhaust.

 "Based on current market conditions, the company expects the board of directors to announce a dividend for the fourth quarter of 2019 ... well in excess of the dividend declared for the third," Frontline wrote in its July-September earnings report.